najwanaamane/Ethnicity-Recognition-with-Facial-Features/README.md

 The project includes a comparative analysis of the implemented models:

 - **ResNet50**
   ResNet50 is a deep convolutional neural network architecture known for its residual blocks.
 It is widely used in image recognition tasks and has 50 layers.
 The architecture enables training deeper networks, mitigating the vanishing gradient problem.

+-**After fine-tuning and adjusting hyperparameters:**

   - ROC Curve:
     ![4](https://github.com/najwanaamane/Ethnicity-Recognition-with-Facial-Features/assets/86806375/d6de2d60-bdfd-4db1-992a-513e9e8c36d3)